linda-seiter/cmsc115_2252/week2/week2_lesson.md

 There are many software testing techniques.
 CMSC 115 introduces two common approaches:

 - **Functional Testing**.
 The program is treated as an **opaque-box**.
 The tests are developed based on requirements of what the program should do, rather than how it is implemented.
-To perform functional testing in CMSC 115, we will develop tests that map a program input to an expected output, or map a method call to an expected return value.
+To perform functional testing in CMSC 115, we will develop tests that map a program input to an expected output, and tests that map a method call to an expected return value.

 - **Structural Testing**.
 The program is treated as a **clear-box**.
 The tests are developed based on the actual code structures and paths.
 To perform structural testing in CMSC 115, we will develop test cases to cover various execution paths through a program.